miroslavpopovic/it-events/README.md

 :date: June 20 2020, TBA
 :globe_with_meridians: Online
 :free: Free
-:loudspeaker: [Call for Speakers](https://www.papercall.io/lcconf2) closes on May 15, 13:37 UTC
 :speech_balloon: The Live Coders, an outgoing and enthusiastic group of friendly channels that write code, teach about technology, and promote the technical community is organizing a free (all-day) online conference for everyone on Twitch, with talks covering various topics.

 ## [Apple Worldwide Developer Conference 2020](https://developer.apple.com/wwdc20/)